-Financial Condition
+Financial Condition and Management

-Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require that we apply appropriate procedures and report results of our determination as to whether or not Westside Community Development District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific conditions met.
-In connection with our audit, we determined that Westside Community Development District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.
+Section 10.554(1)(i)5.a. and 10.556(7), Rules of the Auditor General, require us to apply appropriate procedures and communicate the results of our determination as to whether or not the District has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
+In connection with our audit, we determined that the District did not meet any of the conditions described in Section 218.503(1), Florida Statutes.

-Pursuant to Sections 10.554(1)(i)5.c. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures.
-It is management's responsibility to monitor Westside Community Development District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.
+Pursuant to Sections 10.554(1)(i)5.b. and 10.556(8), Rules of the Auditor General, we applied financial condition assessment procedures for the District.
+It is management's responsibility to monitor the District's financial condition, and our financial condition assessment was based in part on representations made by management and the review of financial information provided by same.